RubyRene90/Case_Study_Cyclistic/README.md

 ----The Cyclistic analysis report (link in file google.doc)
      The report includes links to everything as well.

-----Cyclistic Slide Presentation (like in file google.slide)
+----Cyclistic Slide Presentation (link in file google.slide)